 Winter Park is known for outstanding outdoor adventures–skiing, snow cats, snowmobiling, and more–but the food is the unsung hero.

 I stepped off the train into a blizzard.
 As I stood there trying to figure out where to go, I heard the conductor’s cry of All Aboard!, and knew I would soon be left to fend for myself.
 Yet fear never entered my consciousness.
 Instead, fully immersed in the moment and its requirements, I took the next step.

-It was a vibrant spring morning as Eliza, the owner of Best Kept Secret B&B, brought out containers filled with bamboo canes.
+It was a vibrant spring morning as Eliza, the owner of Best Kept Secret B&B in Glenwood Springs, CO, brought out containers filled with bamboo canes.
 Burrowed inside these canes were Mason bees, ready to be released from their cocoons.
-Kept in the refrigerator all winter to protect them from predators, and so the bees wouldn’t accidentally get too warm, the […]
+Kept in the refrigerator all winter to protect them from predators, and so the bees wouldn’t accidentally get […]

 A light rain started as I climbed through the window to the balcony of my room at the Hotel Maison de Ville in New Orleans.
 I felt like a teenager sneaking out after dark for a secret tryst.
 The air was thick with humidity and the rain broke some of the day’s heat, if only briefly.
 There was an overhang on the balcony, so I sat outside, feet propped on a table, drinking a café au lait and watching the revelers just one block over on Bourbon Street.

 Life on the train is sleepy; it’s a casual pace that allows for reflection and connection to others.
 This leisurely pace provides a luxury I rarely enjoy–my biggest choice being whether I lay curled in my seat, gazing out the window, or go to the observation car and meet other travelers.
 I enjoy both options, but […]